structurizr/java-extensions/structurizr-plantuml/README.md

 ![An example PlantUML diagram](docs/images/getting-started.png)

+There are three PlantUML writer implementations:

+- `StructurizrPlantUMLWriter`: most closely resembles the diagram notation used on the [C4 model website](https://c4model.com), and the [Structurizr](https://structurizr.com) web-based renderer.
+- `PlantUMLWriter`: default PlantUML styling (with UML stereotypes).
+- `C4PlantUMLWriter`: produces diagram definitions that use the [C4-PlantUML macros](https://github.com/RicardoNiepel/C4-PlantUML).

 ## Changelog

-### 1.4.0 (unreleased)
+### 1.4.0 (6th July 2020)

-- Adds a StructurizrPlantUMLWriter, which emulates the style of the Structurizr renderer.
+- Adds a StructurizrPlantUMLWriter, which emulates the style of the Structurizr web-based renderer.

 ### 1.3.8 (27th June 2020)